 Rapid market changes require shorter release cycles without sacrificing quality, stability, and security.
 Tools and processes for continuous integration and delivery (CI/CD) make it easier for you to plan, manage risk, adapt to evolving customer needs faster, and improve system stability.
 Release in a fast, consistent, and reliable way by using highly productive tools, automating mundane and manual steps, and iterating in small increments through continuous testing and integration.

 Proactively apply policies and controls, and set automated gates as part of the pipeline to move applications between stages seamlessly until they’re made available to customers.

-Maximising automation in operations
+Maximizing automation in operations

-With an increasingly complex environment to manage, maximising the use of automation helps you improve operational efficiency, identify issues before they affect the customer experience, and quickly mitigate issues when they occur.
+With an increasingly complex environment to manage, maximizing the use of automation helps you improve operational efficiency, identify issues before they affect the customer experience, and quickly mitigate issues when they occur.
 Fully managed platforms provide automated logging, scaling, and high availability.
 Rich telemetry, actionable alerting, and full visibility into applications and the underlying system are key to a modern application development approach.